-Study of Temperature Control in Cyber-physical Home System Environment
+Study of Temperature Control in Cyber-physical Approach Home Environment

-Zhuo CHENG Yasuo TAN Azman Osman LIM

-Japan Advanced Institute of Science and Technology, 1-1 Asahidai, Nomi, Ishikawa 923-1292, Japan

-E-mail: {chengzhuo, ytan, aolim}@jaist.ac.jp
+Wai Wai SHEIN, Zhuo CHENG, Yasuo TAN and Azman Osman LIM Japan Advanced Institute of Science and Technology 1-1 Asahidai, Nomi, Ishikawa 923-1292, Japan E-mail: {waiwaishein, chengzhuo, ytan, aolim}@jaist.ac.jp

-Abstract Technology advances allow us to design smart home system for the purpose to achieve high demands on occupants' comfort.
+Abstract-Technology advances allow us to design smart home system for the purpose to achieve high demand on occupants' comfort.
 In this research, we focus on the temperature control to build a thermal comfort controller for the existing hybrid temperature control (HTC) system, which is based on the cyber-physical system (CPS) approach.
 By using air-conditioner, window and curtain, our proposed controller can acquire the desired temperature under the high energy efficiency.
-Through the raw data from experiments, we use MATLAB/Simulink simulation to evaluate and verify our proposed controller in the cyber-physical home system environment.
+Through the raw data from experiments, we evaluate and verify our proposed controller in the cyber-physical home system environment by using MATLAB/Simulink tool.

-Keyword cyber-physical system, temperature control, hybrid system, actuator, smart house
+Keywords-cyber-physical system, temperature control, hybrid system, actuator, smart house

-1. INTRODUCTION
+I. INTRODUCTION

 Nowadays, the advanced technology allows us to live in a more comfortable and smart environment.
 At the same time, the demands such as: comfort and control aspects, equipment loads and minimum energy efficiency increase speedily.
-The improved heating, ventilation and air-conditioning system (HVAC) systems and control design strategies can offer numerous opportunities to meet those demands within efficient costs.
+The improved heating, ventilation and air-conditioning (HVAC) system and control design strategies can offer numerous opportunities to meet those demands within efficient costs.

-In this research, we present cyber-physical system (CPS) aspect the room temperature control system along with the supervisory controller and conventional Proportional and Integral (PI) controller.
+In this research, we present cyber-physical system (CPS) aspect room temperature control system along with the supervisory control and conventional Proportional and Integral (PI) controller.
 We correlate the room temperature with the multiple actuators.
 In this paper, actuator is defined as an object that can potentially change the environment temperature through the thermal heat at the home.
-Examples of actuators are air-conditioner, heater, window, curtain, etc. We design the CPS aspect hybrid temperature control (HTC) system which enables to monitor and maintain the desired temperature dynamically with the three actuators; air-conditioner, window and curtain.
+Examples of actuators are air-conditioner, heater, window, curtain, etc. We design the CPS aspect hybrid temperature control (HTC) system which enables to monitor and maintain the desired temperature dynamically with three actuators; air-conditioner, window and curtain.
 The control of room temperature is a challenging task for the reasons of (i) changing the outside temperature in time that can be used as one of the thermal resources for controlling the room temperature; (ii) the time is very consuming to get the user's preference room temperature; and (iii) the dynamic of changing the environmental conditions.
 To challenge these points, CPS can be one of the potential approaches.
 CPS in [1], [2] is defined as a tight integration of computation, communication, and control for active interaction between physical and cyber (computational) elements in which embedded devices such as sensors and actuators are wireless or wired networked to sense, monitor and control the physical world.

 In our HTC system, we use the idea of designing and implementation of cyber-physical control systems over the wireless sensor and actuator network (WSAN) and the feedback control architecture presented in [3].
 In our modelled HTC system, the room temperature is continuously sensed by the sensor and this sensed data is averaged and compared with the desired room temperature.
-Then, the supervisory controller decides the appropriate control input signal according to the feedback room temperature and the additional environment data (e.g. outside temperature, the heat entered through the window).
-Following these, the PI controller computes the control input to the physical system in case of the air-conditioner is triggered by the supervisory control.
+Then, the supervisory control decides the appropriate control input signal according to the feedback room temperature and the additional environment data (e.g. outside temperature, the heat entered through the window).
+Following this, the PI controller computes the preferred setting temperature in case of the air-conditioner is triggered by the supervisory control.
 In HTC system, only the actuator air-conditioner is designed with PI controller.